 The Al-Askari Shrine was rebuilt and opened in 2009.
 I was not able to visit the Shrine.

-Samarra is located on the left banks of the Tigris river is a city with a rich with a history going back more than 7000 years when this land was first settled.
+Samarra is located on the left banks of the Tigris River is a city with a rich the history going back more than 7000 years when this land was first settled.

 The ruins of The Great Mosque of Samarra was added to the UNESCO World Heritage list in 2007 and is one of five UNESCO World Heritage Sites in Iraq.

-It´s considered to be in danger due to years with lack of Government Control in the area.
+It´s considered to be in danger due to years of lack of Government Control in the area.

-The only remaining structure in Samarra today is The outer wall of Great Mosque, and the 52 meter/171 feet tall Minaret called the Malwiya Tower.
+The only remaining structure in Samarra today is The outer wall of the Great Mosque, and the 52 meters/171 feet tall Minaret called the Malwiya Tower.

 Like It?
 Share It!
 Pin It!